Avaiga/taipy-doc/docs/knowledge_base/tips/big_data_models/index.md

 )
 ```

-You can read more about configuring Scenarios, Tasks and Data Nodes in the
+You can read more about configuring Scenarios, Tasks, and Data Nodes in the
 [documentation here](../../../manuals/core/config/index.md).